ZhongkaiSun/SEGOGOGO/How to run .md

 **Back-End**

-You can run our backend service by one of the following ways:

-A: run the source file directly in your terminal
+Open backend/config/application.yaml, enter the information your database.

-B: download our code files, and enter "go run main.go" in your IDE
+Run create_table.sql firstly and the run insert_data.sql in your own MySQL tool.

+In your IDE terminal enter the following command by order:

+"cd backend"

+"go run main.go"

+Then you can start the serve successfully.

 **Front-End**